takundachirema/axone-books-frontend/README.md

     * Open a Pull Request with a clear title and description.

 IMPORTANT: By submitting a patch, you agree to allow the project owner to license your work under the same license as that used by the project.

-### Requesting a new feature
-Please contact the UCT AIFMRM.

 ## Future Work
 If you would like to contribute to this project, these are the features that are currently in the pipeline: